GoldenLobster/Aurion/README.md

 ### All operating systems

-- download an executable from the [releases](https://github.com/GoldenLobster/Aurion/releases/latest)
+- download an executable from the [releases](https://github.com/GoldenLobster/Aurion/releases/latest) or
 - clone this repo, install dependencies(requirements.txt) and then run main.py

+- note: for mac users, to run the executable you will have to run `xattr -r -d com.apple.quarantine /path-to-Aurion.app` replacing "path-to-Aurion.app" with the actual path to the executable.
+This is to allow an unsigned application to run.
+You would only have to run this once.

 ## Showcase